Skip to content

 Strongly-typed inputs and outputs

-OpenAPI prides itself on being able to describe the input and output objects in it's schema.
+OpenAPI prides itself on being able to describe the input and output objects in its schema.

 This means you can build strongly-typed interfaces to the API.
 This helps to solve some common niggles when using an API - such as casting a value to a string when it should be an integer.